fblondiaux/ErroneousDelayCompensationET/README.md

 This code is provided under the GPL-3.0 license.
 See the LICENSE.md file for details.
 Contact

+## Reference

+This code is a part of research article titled : "Erroneous compensation for long-latency feedback delays as origin of Essential Tremor."

 For any questions or issues, please refer to the corresponding author of the publication.